bmzare/Computational-Geometry/4. Diameter of a Set of Points/README.md

 1. Discover the convex hull of points in the primal plane.
 2. Determine the upper and lower convex envelopes in the dual plane.
 3. Identify antipodal pairs.
-4. Compute the distance between antipodal pairs and return the maximum distance, with a
+4. Calculate the distance between antipodal pairs and return the maximum distance along with their respective endpoints.

-complexity order of O(n log n)
+* Complexity order: O(n.log(n))

 Examples (20 and 200 points):